Welcome to SARS procurement. Here you can

 - SARS’ internal delegations of authority

-These guidelines and legislations are incorporated in SARS’ External Procurement Policy.
+These guidelines and legislations are incorporated in the SARS Supply Chain Management Policy.
 This policy sets out the processes and procedures followed by SARS when goods and/or services are procured.

 It defines the legal, commercial and ethical parameters by which SARS employees and in particular its supply chain practitioners must conduct supply chain activities within SARS.
 This policy enables the proper and consistent application of procurement and supply chain management practices across SARS.
 The policy promotes efficient, transparent, equitable and effective procurement processes so as to achieve optimal value for money in terms of the total cost of ownership of the goods and/or services procured by SARS.